netwrix/pingcastle/README.md

-# Ping Castle
+# PingCastle by Netwrix

+## Announcement

+PingCastle has been acquired by [Netwrix](http://www.netwrix.com/)!
+An industry leader in Active Directory security solutions and other cybersecurity solutions that ensure a brighter digital future for more than 13,500 customers worldwide.
+Netwrix empowers security professionals to face digital threats with confidence by enabling them to identify and protect sensitive data as well as to detect, respond to, and recover from attacks.

 ## Introduction

 The risk level regarding Active Directory security has changed.
 Several vulnerabilities have been made popular with tools like [mimikatz](https://github.com/gentilkiwi/mimikatz) or sites likes [adsecurity.org](http://adsecurity.org/).

-Ping Castle is a tool designed to assess quickly the Active Directory security level with a methodology based on risk assessment and a maturity framework.
+PingCastle is a tool designed to assess quickly the Active Directory security level with a methodology based on risk assessment and a maturity framework.
 It does not aim at a perfect evaluation but rather as an efficiency compromise.

 ```plain